Saul Adler

-Saul Adler FRS (שאול אדלר; May 17, 1895 – January 25, 1966) was an Israeli expert on parasitology.
+Saul Adler OBE FRS (שאול אדלר; May 17, 1895 – January 25, 1966) was an Israeli expert on parasitology.

 Early life

 Adler was born in 1895 in Kerelits (Karelichy), then in the Russian Empire, now in Belarus.
 In 1900, he and his family moved to England and they settled in Leeds.
 He studied at University of Leeds and the Liverpool School of Tropical Medicine.

 One of his brothers was Solomon Adler, the economist.

 Career

 From 1917 until 1920, Adler served in the Royal Army Medical Corps, attaining the rank of captain, serving in the Middle East, where he developed his first taste into research into tropical medicine, which he commenced studying after his military service, initially in Liverpool.
 In 1921, Adler went to Sierra Leone to conduct research into Malaria.

 In 1924, Chaim Weizmann offered him a job in Jerusalem to develop the new Institute of Microbiology.
 Later that year, he emigrated to Mandate Palestine and started working in Hadassah Hospital, becoming director of the department of parasitology in 1927.
 In 1924, he became Assistant Professor of the Department of Parasitology at the Hebrew University of Jerusalem, serving as Professor from 1928 to 1955.

 In 1930, in conjunction with Israel Aharoni, Adler had three Syrian hamsters brought back from Syria and successfully bred them as laboratory animals.
 This led to the domestication of the Syrian hamster.

 In the 1940s he was a leader in developing a leishmaniasis vaccine using live parasites, a practice widespread in Israel and Russia until the 1980s, when large-scale clinical trials showed that the practice led to long-term skin lesions, exacerbation of psoriasis, and immunosuppression in some people.